GauteRSamuelsen/Markdown/README.md

 This is a documentation branch for another project.
 It is a User manual, tech specs and guides for how to set up a motion matching animation system in unreal.

-The documents are categorized loosely by what person/professional might need to use them, but reading them all does no harm.
+The documents are categorized loosely by what person/professional might need to use them, but reading them all might give a better overview of features, possibilities and aid in communication.

 # Documents